FNDaaS: Content-agnostic Detection of Fake News sites

-This user-side filtering approach provides some benefits: \begin{itemize}[itemsep=0pt,topsep=0pt,leftmargin=0.3cm] \item Preservation of User Privacy: The websites a user is browsing through can expose important information about their interests/preferences, which in some cases can be sensitive (\ie political/sexual preferences, religious beliefs, health issues).
+This user-side filtering approach provides some benefits: \begin{itemize} \item Preservation of User Privacy: The websites a user is browsing through can expose important information about their interests/preferences, which in some cases can be sensitive (\ie political/sexual preferences, religious beliefs, health issues).
 In \toolname, the websites' data processing and classification take place in a centralized manner on the cloud, thus composing a global filterlist with the outcome.
 However, the enforcement of this list takes place locally, on each user’s web browser, to avoid leaking to the server the websites visited by the user.

 \item Negligible Response Time: Delivering the filterlist to the users' browsers for user side fake news filtering guarantees a practically negligible response time.
-The same strategy has been proven to provide the best possible user experience in other works on different application domains such as in CRL~\cite{cooper2008internet}, CCSP~\cite{8057065,10.1145/3392096}, CRLSet~\cite{crlset} for certificate revocation, or in~\cite{10.1145/3366423.3380239} for ad-blocking. \end{itemize}
+The same strategy has been proven to provide the best possible user experience in other works on different application domains such as in CRL~\cite{cooper2008internet}, CCSP~\cite{8057065,10.1145/3392096} for certificate revocation, or in~\cite{10.1145/3366423.3380239} for ad-blocking. \end{itemize}

-Unfortunately, this implementation has also some downsides: \begin{itemize} [itemsep=0pt,topsep=0pt,leftmargin=0.3cm] \item The filterlist is an ever-increasing data structure that needs to be updated by the server and efficiently delivered to the user browsers without consuming high network and data bandwidth, otherwise the users may opt for fewer updates. \item The filterlist is updated on user browser extensions in waves, leading to the application of potentially deprecated lists for a period of time. \end{itemize}
+Unfortunately, this implementation has also some downsides: \begin{itemize} \item The filterlist is an ever-increasing data structure that needs to be updated by the server and efficiently delivered to the user browsers without consuming high network and data bandwidth, otherwise the users may opt for fewer updates. \item The filterlist is updated on user browser extensions in waves, leading to the application of potentially deprecated lists for a period of time. \end{itemize}